 As you make changes to our project source code you can create commits, which will take further snapshots of your project throughout time, while you see those changes at the point they were created.

+These snapshots make up your project's history.
 As you make more, they form something of a timeline.

 And this information is what makes up your repository.